TTLN Team

 What was your initial motivation to learn another language?

 When I was in primary school, my parents used to have ‘secret’ conversations at home in French every time they wanted to say something but didn’t want my siblings and I to understand.
 I was determined to be part of these conversations and decided to try really hard in French lessons.
 I was delighted when aged about 14, I was able to join in the conversations!
-By that point, I was hooked!
+By that point, I was hooked and languages were an integral part of my life.

 Clare Oberman